autonomys-ambassadors/project-registry/README.md

 # Subspace Ambassadors Project Registry

 The home of the Subspace Ambassadors program project details.
-As part of the ambassador program intake process, apperentice ambassadors are asked to produce a project that adds value to Subspace.
+As part of the ambassador program intake process, apprentice ambassadors are asked to produce a project that adds value to Subspace.
 Here you can find details of those projects.

 NOTE: These projects are not currently attributed to the user who created them.
-Once we have a GDPR policy in place we can decide wether to update the tables to include this information.
+Once we have a GDPR policy in place we can decide whether to update the tables to include this information.
 In most cases you can contact the author on the links provided.

 ## Intake 2 - Presented 2022-09-08